CiscoDevNet/awesome-webex/README.md

      * [integration-sample](https://github.com/CiscoDevNet/spark-integration-sample) - an example of integration in nodejs (by ObjectIsAdvantag)
      * [sparkbot-samples](https://github.com/CiscoDevNet/node-sparkbot-samples) - examples of bots, leveraging the node-sparkbot libray (by ObjectIsAdvantag)
 * Python
+     * [Blog examples](https://github.com/ciscospark/Spark-API-Demos) - simple scripts and bots as companions to the spark4devs blog (by Spark API support team)
+     * [My Spark Hero](https://github.com/hpreston/myhero_spark) - vote for your favorite superhero, deploy as a docker container on Mantl.io (by hpreston)
      * [Room Finder](https://github.com/Guismo1/roomfinder/tree/master/roomfinder_spark) - bot to a meeting room finder interfaced with Microsoft Exchange (by Guismo1)
-     * [My Spark Hero](https://github.com/hpreston/myhero_spark) - vote for your favorite superhero, deploy as a docker container on Mantl.io (by hpreston)
 * Ruby
      * [Fault Report](https://github.com/jfield44/TropoFaultReport) - Reporting System using Tropo IVR and Cisco Spark for efficient Fault Resolution (by jfield44)